Scope of Support

 Third-Party SQL Resources

-Infinite Campus does not endorse or promote any specific resource from this list.
-Before proceeding, we encourage you to thoroughly review the content offered to ensure it meets your needs.
+Note: Infinite Campus does not endorse or promote any specific resource listed.
+Please review each resource carefully to ensure it meets your district’s needs.

-If you are familiar with a resource that should be listed here but is not, please let us know via the Comments button at the bottom of this page.
+If you know of a helpful resource that should be added to this list, please share it using the Comments button at the bottom of this page.

 General Resources Additional Information